vplesko/libwfc/README.md

 # libwfc

+**This is a single-person project, please do not send pull requests to this repo.**

 libwfc is a single-header C library for the Wave Function Collapse algorithm (WFC).
 It (currently) only covers the 2D overlapping model.
 WFC accepts a small reference image and outputs a larger image that resembles the input.
 See https://github.com/mxgmn/WaveFunctionCollapse for more details on the algorithm.

 This project also offers a CLI and a rudimentary GUI tool for the WFC process.